bellroy/wai-handler-hal/README.md

 IOHK's [`haskell.nix`](https://github.com/input-output-hk/haskell.nix)
 can build static Haskell binaries by cross-compiling against musl libc.
-This is convenient, but consider copyleft implications if you are distributing the binaries to other people.
+This is convenient, but consider copyleft implications (of `libgmp`; `wai-handler-hal` is BSD-3-Clause) if you are distributing the binaries to other people.

 #### Dynamic linking